 From Cassandra, “Our wedding was about us, because it was made of all the things and people we love most, but of course it was also about seeing the people we love enjoy the things we love, which is what we’re all about anyway.”
 Big thanks to Sean Flanigan for the stunning photos!

-The wedding took place at a venue called Race and Religious.
+The wedding took place at a venue called Race + Religious (also featured in our Top 26 Coolest Places to Get Married).
 It’s two creole houses connected by a courtyard and it feels almost mystical.
 Every place you look there is some little detail hiding, like a model of a ship stuck in a tree or a cloth mannequin called “baby loretta” on a ladder as a piece of art.
-Race and Religious has a rustic, eclectic feeling and is certainly old.
+Race + Religious has a rustic, eclectic feeling and is certainly old.
 We kept that in mind and kept the florals not too flowery and a little “weird” with succulents airplants and lots of greenery.

 We made all the paper goods ourselves and kept it light and funny with “fortune teller” programs and menus made with vintage clip art.
 Our invitation was quite a process and I am thankful for my husbands patience in bringing the design to fruition.

 So many...
 Singing down the aisle.
 Finally getting to dance with my husband.
 Doing everyone's makeup.
 My dad marrying us.
 Realizing after the fact that I didn't have my bouquet down the aisle and that it just didn't matter.

 We tried not to overdo it on the decor since the venue had so much going on.
 My favorite part of the venue was that we were able to rent it for the whole weekend and stay there so it felt like we were getting married in our home.